-Entry to the Qantilda Museum is temporarily via Riley Street while construction is underway on the rebuild of the Waltzing Matilda Centre.
+Entry to the Qantilda Museum is through the Waltzing Matilda Centre.

 Open: Daily 9am - 4pm

 Admission: Adult $30, Concession $27, Children 11-17 $15, Children 5-10 $10, Children under 5 - Free, Family $65, Groups by arrangement.